Cape Town TV: how to apply for a paid internship in 2022

 Sometimes, the channel partners with government agencies, educational institutions, sports groups, NGOs, and other community organizations that create empowerment programs for Mzansi video producers.

 Cape Town TV often offers placements to those who have completed video production courses or have experience in the industry and helps them grow their careers to greater heights.
-Internship opportunities available at CTV include:
+The internship opportunities available at CTV include:

 - A junior content producer to support partner-managed shows.